Have you been looking for one of the best language techniques to help you become perfect in Mandarin?

 When you talk about Chinese flicks, household names like Jackie Chan and Jet Li quickly comes to mind.

-However, there is a lot more in Chinese fantasy movies, epic dramas, animated cartoons, comedy shows, and more that goes beyond such genres and names.
+However, there is a lot more in Chinese fantasy movies, epic dramas, animated cartoons, comedy shows, and more beyond such genres and names.

 Chinese movies are excellent tools for people studying how to speak Mandarin.
 You always get to choose the film that intrigues you most.